FlossWare-Archives/scripts/README.md

 Release: 2
 ```

-Once incremented, a tag is generated from the spec file (using the `Version` dash `Release`) and a comment is added to [Git] (http://git-scm.com).
-For [Jenkins] (http://jenkins-ci.org), add an "Execute Shell" command before any statements you use to build your RPM as follows:
+Add an "Execute Shell" command before any statements you use to build your RPM as follows:

 ```bash
 cd $WORKSPACE &&